elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/flyweight-pattern.md

 ---
 title: Flyweight Design Pattern
-description: Flyweight is a structural design pattern that lets you fit more objects into the available amount of RAM by sharing common parts of state between multiple objects instead of keeping all of the data in each object.
+description: It allows you to fit more objects into the available RAM by sharing parts of state between multiple objects rather than keeping all of the data in each object.
 sidebar_position: 6
 sidebar_label: Flyweight
 ---